-Examples of these kind of stewards can be found e.g., Denmark and Belgium with the organizations OS2 and IMIO respectively.
-OS2, a Danish municipal association of 80+ out 98 municipalities as members, demonstrates how PSOs can collaborate on the development and maintenance of common OSS projects, typically through procured services from their ecosystem of 60+ vendors and service providers~\citep{frey2023we}.
-Governance models, as well as procurement and development models are standardized and signed off by involved vendors and service suppliers through Memorandums of Understanding.
-IMIO, on the other hand, is a service provider co-owned by 140+ Wallonian municipalities, where which develops and maintains common OSS projects based on the requirements from its owners~\citep{viseur2023communesplone}.
+Examples of these kinds of stewards can be found, e.g., Denmark and Belgium with the organisations OS2 and IMIO, respectively.
+OS2, a Danish municipal association of 80+ out of 98 municipalities as members, demonstrates how PSOs can collaborate on the development and maintenance of common OSS projects, typically through procured services from their ecosystem of 60+ vendors and service providers~\cite{frey2023we}.
+Governance models, as well as procurement and development models, are standardised and signed off by involved vendors and service suppliers through Memorandums of Understanding.
+IMIO, on the other hand, is a service provider co-owned by 140+ Wallonian municipalities that develops and maintains common OSS projects based on requirements from its owners~\cite{viseur2023communesplone}.

-As exemplified by the case of OS2, OSS stewards can further help to ensure the availability of professional support.
-Shaikh~\citep{shaikh2016negotiating} highlights that it is essential \textit{``that a healthy ecosystem of small and medium sized firms is stimulated to service public sector open source products''} caring for the \textit{``detailed documentation, quality assurance, certification schemes, training, and support services''} also typically required for proprietary products and services, although already included in product licenses and service contracts.
-The OSS stewards and OSPOs in general can further ensure that vendors and service providers \textit{``agree [to] the open source approaches, so that source code can be reused across the government''} and performs any development tasks in an open, agile and collaborative manner as expressed by Mergel~\citep{mergel2016agile}.
+As exemplified by the OS2 case, OSS stewards can further help ensure the availability of professional support.
+Shaikh~\cite{shaikh2016negotiating} highlights that it is essential \textit{``that a healthy ecosystem of small and medium sized firms is stimulated to service public sector open source products''} caring for the \textit{``detailed documentation, quality assurance, certification schemes, training, and support services''} also typically required for proprietary products and services, although already included in product licenses and service contracts.
+The OSS stewards and OSPOs in general can further ensure that vendors and service providers \textit{``agree [to] the open source approaches, so that source code can be reused across the government''} and perform any development tasks in an open, agile and collaborative manner as expressed by Mergel~\cite{mergel2016agile}.